nrfconnect/sdk-nrf/doc/nrf/libraries/networking/download_client.rst

 Make sure to configure the :kconfig:option:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` and :kconfig:option:`CONFIG_DOWNLOAD_CLIENT_COAP_BLOCK_SIZE` Kconfig options, so that the buffer is large enough to accommodate the entire CoAP header and the CoAP block.

-The application must provision the TLS credentials and pass the security tag to the library when using CoAPS and calling :c:func:`download_client_connect`.
+The application must provision the TLS credentials and pass the security tag to the library when using CoAPS and calling :c:func:`download_client_set_host`.

 When you have modem firmware v1.3.5 or newer, you can use the :kconfig:option:`CONFIG_DOWNLOAD_CLIENT_CID` Kconfig option to enable the DTLS Connection Identifier feature in this library.